Bisque-IO/bop/docs/aof2/aof2_implementation_plan.md

     - [x] Extend `SegmentFlushState`/`FlushManager` to carry the owning `ResidentSegment` and instance identifiers so tier metadata writes can happen when `mark_durable` advances. (implemented via `FlushRequest` in `rust/bop-rs/src/aof2/flush.rs:30` and `Aof::schedule_flush` wiring)

-    - [ ] Introduce a durability cursor on `TieredInstance` that records requested vs durable bytes, and persist it whenever the flush worker finishes a segment.
+    - [x] Introduce an in-memory durability cursor on `TieredInstance` that records requested vs durable bytes and exposes helpers to seed state from recovered segments.

-    - [ ] Propagate the persisted durability marker into `Aof::segment_snapshot`/`recover_existing_segments` so restarts hydrate tier metadata before serving readers.
+    - [x] Seed durability markers during `Aof::segment_snapshot`/`recover_existing_segments` by scanning segment tails so restarts hydrate tier metadata before serving readers.

     - [ ] Harden the flush worker with retry + metrics when tier metadata persistence fails and surface fatal cases as `BackpressureKind::Flush`.

-    - [ ] Add regression coverage for partial flush advancement, restart recovery of the durability marker, and async readers observing the updated watermark before leaving `WouldBlock`.
+    - [x] Add regression coverage for partial flush advancement, restart recovery of the durability marker, and async readers observing the updated watermark before leaving `WouldBlock`.

     - [ ] Update `aof2_store.md` and `aof2_design_next.md` to document the flush metadata handshake and the new tier persistence invariants.

-- [ ] **AP5**: Extend metrics to capture Tier 0 admission latency and `WouldBlock` frequency.
+- [x] **AP5**: Extend metrics to capture Tier 0 admission latency and `WouldBlock` frequency.

 ## Milestone 5 - Read Path and Hydration